swaraj-unde/P5/ReadMe.md

 # Style Hub

-A full-stack e-commerce platform built with React, Node.js, Express, and MongoDB.
-This application provides a complete shopping experience with user authentication, product management, shopping cart, order processing, and admin dashboard.
+StyleHub is a production-inspired full-stack MERN e-commerce application that delivers a complete online shopping experience with secure authentication, role-based access control, online payment integration, and a feature-rich admin dashboard.
+The platform enables users to browse products, search and filter items, manage shopping carts and addresses, place orders, track order status, and submit verified product reviews.
+Administrators can efficiently manage inventory, process customer orders, upload product images, and oversee platform operations through a dedicated dashboard.

+The application follows a scalable MVC architecture with RESTful APIs, secure JWT authentication using HTTP-only cookies, centralized state management with Redux Toolkit, and Cloudinary integration for media storage.
+Built with modern technologies including React 19, Express.js, MongoDB, Tailwind CSS, and PayPal, the project emphasizes clean architecture, reusable components, responsive design, and industry-standard development practices.

 ## Table of Contents